swayf/grako/README.rst

 Change History
 ==============

-- **tip**
+- **1.1.0**
-    * *BUG!* Need to preserve state in partially-matched closure iterations.
+    * *BUG!* Need to preserve state closure iterations match partially.
-    * Also memoize exception results.
-    * Also memoize advancing over whitespace and comments.
+    * Improved performance by also memoizing exception results and advancement over whitespace and comments.
     * Work with unicode while rendering.
     * Improved consistency between the way generated parsers and models parse.
     * Added a table of contents to this *README*.
     * Document ``parseinfo`` and default it to *False*.
+    * Mention the use of *context managers*.

 - **1.0.0**
     First feature-complete release.